chenghangbei0702/chenghangbei0702.github.io/_pages/about.md

 ======
 Master's Student | Researcher in Intelligent Medical Image Computing

-I am a master's student (Class of 2023) at Taiyuan University of Technology (TYUT), under the supervision of **Associate Professor Wu Yongfei**.
-I am a member of the TYUT Intelligent Medicine and Biometric Laboratory (IMBR), and my research primarily focuses on intelligent analysis of medical images, with key interests in:
+I am a master's student (Class of 2023) at [School of CCST](https://ccst.tyut.edu.cn/), [Taiyuan University of Technology (TYUT)](https://www.tyut.edu.cn/), under the supervision of [**Associate Professor Wu Yongfei**](https://tylgswyxgc.tyut.edu.cn/info/1411/5135.htm).
+I am a member of the [TYUT Intelligent Medicine and Biometric Laboratory (IMBR)](https://lab.rjmart.cn/10579/3146DDB7959849F4), and my research primarily focuses on intelligent analysis of medical images, with key interests in:

 1. **Intelligent Lesion Segmentation in Pathological Images** – Exploring efficient and precise deep learning methods to enhance automation in lesion detection and recognition.
 2. **Segmentation of Incompletely or Imprecisely Labeled Medical Images** – Investigating weakly supervised and semi-supervised learning approaches to address the challenges of high annotation costs and inconsistent quality in medical data.